Details About the ASVAB Scores for the Army

 5 things you must know about your ASVAB scores for army

-If your dream is to get enlisted in the U.S. Army, you must clearly know about the ASVAB test.
-At the same time, you must also know the ASVAB scores Army.
+If your dream is to get enlisted in the U.S. Army, you must clearly know about the ASVAB test and the scoring pattern.

 - The Standard Scores

 - The AFQT Scores and

 If you are attempting the ASVAB and want to join the U.S. Army, you must know the following five important things about the scores:

 - The way to achieve high ASVAB scores

 In the CAT-ASVAB, the difficulty level of the questions depends on the capability of the examinee.
 So, each examinee answers a different set of questions.
 To nullify this, the individual scores of the subtests undergo a process called "equating".
 After this process, the scores obtained will be the same as the scores the examinee would have got if he had taken up the paper and pencil version of the test.
 On the other hand, in the P&P-ASVAB, all examinees come across the same set of questions.
 The scores of the different subtests are called the Standard scores.
 Of the 10 subtests, 4 subtests’ marks are used for the calculation of the Armed Forces Qualifying Test or the AFQT.
 These 4 subtests are Arithmetic Reasoning, Mathematics Knowledge, Word Knowledge and Paragraph Comprehension.
 Different formulae are used on the different subtests' scores to arrive at the Composite Scores.